How to Write A Compelling Creative Brief (with Examples & Free Templates)

 Communication - including the creative brief- is the cornerstone of success for any marketing campaign.
 And yes, it's more important than creativity.

-From the choice of font in a print ad to the overall theme of the campaign, everything springs from the creative brief.
+Everything stems from the creative brief, from the choice of font in a print ad to the overall theme of the campaign.

 The creative brief is the foundation of a creative campaign.
 Despite its importance, it is poorly understood, mostly because of its open-ended nature.